LLNL/shroud/docs/functions.rst

 No matter how many features are added to Shroud there will always exist cases that it does not handle.
-One of the weaknesses of generated code is that if the generated code is edited it becomes difficult to regenerate the code and perserve the edits.
+One of the weaknesses of generated code is that if the generated code is edited it becomes difficult to regenerate the code and preserve the edits.
 To deal with this situation each block of generated code is surrounded by 'splicer' comments::